 This post contains affiliate links.
-At no additional cost to you, we may earn a small commission for purchases made through our links.
+We may earn a commission for purchases made through our links.
 Learn More.

 Do zero gravity chairs lay flat?
 This is an interesting question that some of our readers ask, particularly those considering buying these types of chairs for themselves or loved ones.